Action Hallucination in Generative Vision-Language-Action Models: Low-Level Action Hallucinations

 \subsection{Topological Barrier for Multi-Mode Coverage}

-Recent VLAs and generative policies (e.g., Diffusion Policy~\cite{chi2023diffusionpolicy} and Flow Policy~\cite{zhang2024flowpolicy}) are often lauded for their ability to represent complex \emph{multi-modal} action trajectories (e.g., ``go left'' or ``go right'' around an obstacle).
-However, experiments show these models still produce invalid actions despite significant training~\cite{zhai2025vfp,dai2025safe,jia2024towards}.
-In this section, we first show that generative action heads {cannot} cover multiple disconnected safe modes {without action hallucination}.
-We then derive a more precise lower-bound using the Gaussian isoperimetric inequality that shows that {smoother policies} result in {larger} hallucination probabilities.
-Figure \ref{fig:topo} provides a high-level overview.
+Recent VLAs and generative policies are often lauded for their ability to represent complex \emph{multi-modal} action trajectories (e.g., ``go left'' or ``go right'' around an obstacle).
+However, experiments show these models still produce invalid actions despite significant training~\cite{zhai2025vfp,dai2025safe,jia2024towards} or drop action modes~\cite{pan2025adonoisingdispellingmyths}.
+Figure \ref{fig:topo} provides a high-level overview of our theoretical results below that explains why this can occur.